Modern display of the Confederate battle flag: County and municipal flags and seals

-Several county and municipal governments have adopted flags or seals that incorporate flags of the Confederacy or reference confederate symbolism in their design.
+Several county and municipal governments have adopted flags or seals that incorporate flags of the Confederacy or reference Confederate symbolism in their design.

 Baldwin County, Alabama

-The official seal of Baldwin County, Alabama feature the Confederate Battle flag one of a set of six historic flags that have ostensibly flown over the county.
+The official seal of Baldwin County, Alabama features the Confederate battle flag as one of a set of six historic flags that have ostensibly flown over the county.

 Mobile, Alabama

-The Flag of Mobile, Alabama, adopted December 1968, features a slightly modified city seal.
+The flag of Mobile, Alabama, adopted in December 1968, features a slightly modified city seal.
 The seal displays six historic flags that have flown over the city.
-One is the Third National Flag of the Confederacy, featuring the Confederate Battle Flag as the canton.
+One is the Third National Flag of the Confederacy, featuring the Confederate battle flag as the canton.

 Montgomery, Alabama

-The flag of Montgomery, Alabama, adopted April 19, 1952, features a field of grey and red, divided by a blue bend fimbriated in white and charged with white stars.
+The flag of Montgomery, Alabama, adopted April 19, 1952, features a field of gray and red, divided by a blue bend fimbriated in white and charged with white stars.
 It is also charged with a gold wreath and the words 'City of Montgomery' in white.
-The grey references the uniforms of Confederate soldiers and the rest the Confederate Battle Flag.
+The gray references the uniforms of Confederate soldiers and the rest the Confederate battle flag.
+A new flag was adopted on May 5, 2026, and is set to take effect on October 1, 2026.